sound-scape-explorer/sound-scape-explorer/.github/CONTRIBUTING.md

 - Have you followed everything on the [wiki](https://github.com/sound-scape-explorer/sound-scape-explorer/wiki)?
 - Is your Python virtual environment active?
-- Did you download the latest version of SoundScapeExplorer?
+- Did you download the latest version of _SoundScapeExplorer_?
 - Have you checked the versions of Python, Node.js and pnpm?

 ## General issues

-- Are you using the latest version of SoundScapeExplorer?
+- Are you using the latest version of _SoundScapeExplorer_?
 Run the [installing or updating SoundScapeExplorer guide](https://github.com/sound-scape-explorer/sound-scape-explorer/wiki/installing-or-updating-sse), then try again.